GarretSidzaka/docker-conanexiles/README.md

 ## Create a simplified `docker-compose.yml`

-The `docker-compose.yml` file can be customized e.g. if you do not want to run several game servers.
+The `docker-compose.yml` file can be customized e.g. if you do not want to run several game servers or custom maps.

 ---